mohamed3shamil/mohamed3shamil.github.io/README.md

 I’m a Computer Science graduate with a strong foundation in backend development, data modeling, and system design.
 Skilled in PHP, Python, SQL, and Laravel, I build scalable web applications and automation systems that enhance both user and business workflows.

 With a background in team operations and technical leadership, I enjoy solving real-world problems through elegant code and collaborative development.
-Currently transitioning into the **Data Science** domain, I’m working to blend data intuition with engineering precision.
+I focus on building tools that are clean, robust, and purposeful.

 ---